WonyoungCho/parallel/docs/slurm.md

 # Slurm
-Slurm is a job scheduler which is used in a cluster server.
+Slurm is a workload manager which is used in a cluster server.
 It has their own command to run jobs.

 <https://slurm.schedmd.com/documentation.html>